martinGM05/client-launchx/README.md

 ##  What are the templates of the components?
 The templates are the html files that are used to create the components.

-## What are the components?
-The components are the files that are used to create the templates.

 ## What are the services?
 The services are the files that are used to create the logic of the project.